-Arles' ancient Roman and medieval monuments form a UNESCO world heritage site.
+Arles ancient Roman and medieval monuments form a UNESCO world heritage site.
 They've been incorporated into the town, and the Roman arena and theater are still used for performances.
-Noted residents include Van Gogh and Gauguin.
+Noted residents of Arles include artists Van Gogh and Gauguin.

 The new Archaeological museum, built in 1995 in an area that was the remains of a Roman circus, will put everything in context.

 The area with the tangle of streets just to the east of the N113 is my favorite neighborhood.
 La Roquette has a laid-back family vibe and was an interesting medieval neighborhood that retains its character.
 Click it to learn more.

 Arles Travel Toolbox